brownsend/node/fednode.md

 `-FederationMode` Set `true` if the server is fed server; otherwise, set `false`.

 **Step 4.
-Web client applications related (optional)**

-To support web client applications, you need to specify the `-announce` and `-peer` with _WSS_ protocol address with a domain name.
+Install Nginx**

 1. Prepare a domain name.
-2. Configure a proxy to verify the certificate, convert the _WSS_ protocol to _WS_ and forward it to the edge node listen port.
+2. Configure a proxy to verify the certificate.

     You can find more about _Nginx_ proxy configurations [here](https://phoenixnap.com/kb/how-to-install-nginx-on-ubuntu-20-04).